-<34> With a thunder of the ledge.
-You crouch

-wings, Vvvarrr lands on against the wall by the

-door and hope she doesn't hurt you.
+<34> With a thunder of wings, Vvvarrr lands on the ledge.
+You crouch against the wall by the door and hope she doesn't hurt you.
 Settling in place, she looks around and sees you quailing beside the doorway.
 "What are you doing at my cave, mortal?" she booms in the Common Speech.
 It is a voice loud enough to start a small, snowy avalanche from the slope above the cave, but Vvvarrr looks up and blasts the rushing snow with her fiery breath and turns it all to steam and water.
 Most of it misses you since you are standing in the shelter of the door, but you do get wet.

 "I have come to see you, O Mighty Vvvarrr," you say boldly.
 "I am here to offer myself as a servant and to make a request."

 You explain about the legend of Lerotra'hh and the dragon's blood, and how you would like the same deal.
-Vvvarr looks at you appraisingly.
+Vvvarrr looks at you appraisingly.
 "You have great daring mortal, and apparently some ethics also.
 I will give you your chance, but you will spend ten years as my servant.
 If you do well, you shall have your immortality."

 You smile.
-You know it won't be easy, but now you have a chance for eternal (or at least very long) life.
+You know it won't be easy, but now you have a chance for eternal (or at least a very long) life.
 The quest has ended successfully, but you have not yet actually gained immortality.
-To determine how the ten years of servitude go, turn to <59>
+To determine how the ten years of servitude go, turn to <59> can either try to climb the mountain on your own by going to <1>, or give up on the whole project by going to <20>.